phenogit/phenogit.github.io/kit-korner-notes.markdown

         (2H)-??
             X: Two Card X
                 2N: Asking for your better minor if he wants to play 3 of a minor but doesn't know which minor.

+             1D-(P)-1H;
+        (2D)-??
+            X: Support double

+        Cont'd
+            1D-(P)-1H;
+        (2D)-P-(P)-??
+            X : Shows exactly a doubleton diamond and interest in competeing(could have 3 diamonds and thik it is the best action).
+Definitely not a singleton diamond.
+            2H: To play, no game interest
+            2S: Assumed natural, game-forcing
+            2N: Takeout, asking for better minor
+            3C: To play
+            3D: Some kind of game force
+            3N: Natural invite

     Opps 2S Balancing Module
     E.g.